Schwarzschild Instanton in Emergent Gravity: Introduction

+The Euclidean Schwarzschild solution is a canonical example of a gravitational instanton exhibiting one parameter continuous symmetry group as opposed to two parameter continuous symmetry group exhibited by almost all other known gravitational instantons.
+It is an well known asymptotically flat (AF) gravitational instanton alongside the Euclidean Kerr and flat space $S \times \mathbb{R}^3$ which is a trivial examle representing the class \cite{lap}.
+Flat space $E^4$ is also known to be the unique asymptotically Euclidean gravitational instanton.
+It was an unproven conjecture that Euclidean Schwarzschild and Kerr are the only non-trivial AF gravitational instantons besides flat space, due to some blackhole uniqueness theorems which was later proven to be false by Chen and Teo \cite{chenteo}.

 It is worth paying attention to the fact that the thermal nature of black hole emission can be related directly to the properties of Euclidean Schwarzschild solution ala Hawking.
 In the Euclidean approach to quantum field theory one attempts to define quantities on a ``Euclidean section" and then obtain the physical spacetime quantities by analytic continuation.
 Particularly, the Feynman propagator for a field on spacetime is obtained by analytically continuing the Green's function on Euclidean section.
-Thus one is naturally led to study and examine the salient features of Euclidean Schwarzschild solution.

-Mathematically the Euclidean Schwarzschild $4$-manifold $M$ is a complete solution to the Euclidean Einstein's equations with zero cosmological constant, and has the non-trivial topology $M\cong \mathbb{R}^2\times S^2$.
+Thus one is naturally led to study and examine the salient features of Euclidean Schwarzschild solution. \\ \\ Mathematically the Euclidean Schwarzschild $4$-manifold $M$ is a complete solution to the Euclidean Einstein's equations with zero cosmological constant $\Lambda$, and has the non-trivial topology $M\cong \mathbb{R}^2\times S^2$.
 In other words it is a Ricci flat manifold.
-It is not a gravitational instanton (such as e.g. the Taub-NUT metric or the Eguchi-Hanson metric) in that its curvature tensor is not self-dual.
+It is not a self-dual solution (e.g. the Taub-NUT metric or the Eguchi-Hanson metric) although classified as an AF type gravitational instaton.
+We have a particularly nice form of the metric $g$ on a dense open subset $(\mathbb{R}^2\setminus \{ O\})\times S^2\subset M\cong \mathbb{R}^2\times S^2$ of the Euclidean Schwarzschild manifold.
+It is convenient to use polar coordinates $(r,\tau)$ on $\mathbb{R}^2\setminus\{O\}$ in the range $r\in (2m,\infty)$ and $\tau\in [0,8\pi m)$, where $m>0$ is a fixed constant related to the mass of the black hole.
+The metric then takes the form